 The best coat for Iceland in winter: Columbia Whirlibird Interchange Jacket

 This is important.
 It’s going to be cold.
 If you’re wondering what to wear in Iceland, the answer is going to start with a coat.
 Cold is a killer, so it’s important to set yourself up to be warm and safe by bringing a good coat.
+You’ll enjoy your trip a whole lot more that way.
+I promise.
 I’ve always been partial to Columbia coats like these.
 Mine is a couple years old now and no longer on sale but I love the ability to separate the two layers in case it warms up a little – and it did on my trip.
-Columbias also have a metallic heat blanket-style lining that keeps you warm without a lot of bulk.
+Columbias also have a metallic heat blanket-style lining that keeps you warm without a lot of bulk – and that’s what makes it stand out to me as the best coat for Iceland.
 Make sure the outer shell is waterproof, as you’ll likely be encountering snow, rain, or mist from waterfalls.
 My advice?
 Pick one of the pretty, bright colors that’ll stand out in pictures, because you’re going to be wearing your coat in most of them.

 Click here for the men’s version of the jacket.